-I didn’t look at the reviews and neither I knew what the plot was.
-All I knew; it had Nassiruddin Shah and his role was really good as told by Saagar’s mom.
-After reading the status last week, I got interested and I decided to watch this movie.
-Sheer coincidence I chose a Wednesday to watch this movie.
+I didn’t look at the reviews, and neither I knew what the plot was.
+All I knew; it had Nassiruddin Shah, and his role was really good, as told by Saagar’s mom.
+After reading the status last week, I got interested, and I decided to watch this movie.
+A sheer coincidence, I chose a Wednesday to watch this movie.

-The screenplay was quite impressive and I liked the flow with which the movie moves ahead and concludes.
-No songs and that’s a plus in such movies and there wasn’t any violence in the story.
-It was artistic and movies are all about communicating one’s stories and this definitely did.
+The screenplay was quite impressive, and I liked the flow with which the movie moves ahead and concludes.
+There were no songs, a plus in such a film, and there wasn’t any violence in the story.
+It was artistic, and movies are all about communicating one’s stories, and this did.

-I read a quote yesterday – “An activist is not a person who complains about the surroundings being dirty, an activist goes about cleaning them”.
+I read a quote yesterday – “An activist is not a person who complains about the surroundings being dirty; an activist goes about cleaning them.”
 This very act of his seems foolish to most of us when he could have led a less stressful life by not getting into it at all.
-This quote summed up as to why the protagonist, the unknown caller calls himself as a ‘stupid common man’.
+This quote summed up why the protagonist, the unknown caller, calls himself a ‘stupid common man.’

-With respect to freedom, all I can say from my experience is that; there will be brief moments in life where our mind will think, our heart will feel things without any notion of fear.
-Such a condition to me is freedom especially in the world we live.
+For freedom, all I can say from my experience is that; there will be brief moments in life where our mind will think, our heart will feel things without any notion of fear.
+Such a condition to me is freedom, especially in the world we live in.
 How long it lasts?
-I do not know but I can safely accept the fact that I look forward to such moments more and more.
+I do not know, but I can safely accept that I look forward to such moments more and more.

 ‘A Wednesday’ is a 2008 thriller movie made in Hindi.
-Directed by Neeraj Pandey, this movie was well received by the audience due to its brilliant story and a well twisted ending.
-The cast apart from Nassiruddin Shah includes Anupam Kher, Jimmy Shergill, Deepal Shaw and Aamir Bashir in supporting roles.
+Directed by Neeraj Pandey, this movie was well received by the audience due to its brilliant story and a well-twisted ending.
+Apart from Nassiruddin Shah, the cast includes Anupam Kher, Jimmy Shergill, Deepal Shaw, and Aamir Bashir.

 One thought on “My Thoughts on Freedom on ‘A Wednesday’”